LaravelDaily/Laravel-Reservations-Course/course/04 - Company Owner Manages Users.md

 }
 ```

 Great!
-Now users with the role of `Company Owner` can create new users for their company and cannot do any CRUD actions for other companies.
+Now users with the `Company Owner` role can create new users for their company and cannot do any CRUD actions for other companies.

 ---